 The Manor House, which is still in use today, was built in 1653 by the Knights of Malta.
 The sugar mill, constructed in 1733, now serves as a venue for weddings.
 Former slave quarters dating back 250 years provide lodging.

-The activities are endless: tetherball to basketball, corn hole to ping pong, kayaking and snorkeling to kids’ camp and fitness center – those are the free ones.
+The activities are endless: tetherball to basketball, corn hole to ping pong, kayaking and snorkeling to protocol-friendly fitness center – those are the free ones.
 For a fee, there are spa treatments, art lessons, yoga, golf, tennis and salsa lessons.
 Those into jet skis will have to go elsewhere; most guests are delighted there’s nothing motorized to break the serenity.

 The current Armstrong, Elizabeth, is Douglas’ grandchild and 8th-generation Crucian, and it is her emphasis on service that really distinguishes the resort.
 I didn’t encounter a single employee who didn’t greet me with a warm smile and a sincere desire to help.
 That doesn’t happen by accident.
 Hiring is very stringent, and every member of the staff undergoes a training process that took two years to develop, and is reinforced daily.

 The only breakdown in service occasionally comes at mealtime.
 While the food is well prepared and presented, you could practically play a round of golf between courses.
 Just think island time – it’s how the Caribbean runs.

 Elizabeth started working at the hotel at age 8 picking up litter.
 Fascinated by all the lights and sounds, she graduated a year later to switchboard operator – and continued on to learn every aspect of the hotel business.